openapi-processor/openapi-processor-spring/docs/processor/models.md

 ---
 layout: default
 title: Models
-parent: The generatr
+parent: The processor
 nav_order: 7
 ---

 # Models

-The generatr will create simple POJOs classes for the `object` schemas used in the OpenAPI description.
+The processor will create simple POJOs classes for the `object` schemas used in the OpenAPI description.
 A POJO will only have (annotated) properties and get/set methods for its properties.

 The following api describes two endpoints: